Long-Short-Range Message-Passing: A Physics-Informed Framework to Capture Non-Local Interaction for Scalable Molecular Dynamics Simulation: Experiment Results

 \textbf{Question 2.} Are existing EGNNs capable of capturing long-range interactions by increasing the number of layers?

 Intuitively, deeper models possess a larger receptive field to capture long-range interactions.
-In Fig.~\ref{fig:cutoff-interactions-ablation}(d) and (e), we present the results of all three models with varying numbers of layers.
-For ViSNet-LSRM, the x-axis represents the number of layers in the short-range module, while the long-range layer number is fixed at 2.
-The performance of all models improves as the number of layers increases.
-However, a ViSNet-LSRM with three layers in a short-range module surpasses eight-layer PaiNN and ViSNet, suggesting that deepening models is not as effective as incorporating long-range modules.
-This observation may be attributed to potential information loss in vanilla message passing.
-Moreover, the shallow ViSNet-LSRM also offers better efficiency than the deeper baselines (Fig.~\ref{fig:cutoff-interactions-ablation}(f)).
+The results in Figures \ref{fig:cutoff-interactions-ablation}(d) and (e) across all three models with varying layer numbers confirm this intuition.
+For ViSNet-LSRM, we vary the number of short-range layers while fixing the long-range layers at 2.
+Performance improves as layer number increases for all models.
+However, a 3-layer ViSNet-LSRM (marked in red in Fig. \ref{fig:cutoff-interactions-ablation} outperforms 8-layer ViSNet (marked in yellow in Fig. \ref{fig:cutoff-interactions-ablation} and PaiNN, suggesting incorporating explicit long-range modules is more effective than simply deepening EGNNs.
+Furthermore, the shallow ViSNet-LSRM is more efficient than the deeper baselines (Fig. \ref{fig:cutoff-interactions-ablation}(f)). \cite{pmlr-v202-di-giovanni23a} has pointed out deepened models would inevitably induce vanishing gradients.

+\textbf{Question 3.} How to demonstrate that the proposed method improves the performance due to successful long-range interactions?
+How to justify the BRICS-fragmentation method?

+To address these questions, we conducted an ablation study in Table \ref{tab:ablation-main}, modifying key components of our framework.
+Instead of the BRICS fragmentation method, we employed distance-based k-means clustering, keeping the rest of the model aligned with LSR-MP.
+Results indicate that even without chemical insights, the k-means-based LSR-MP surpasses the baseline that lacks LSR-MP, underscoring the importance of incorporating long-range components.
+However, the k-means method fragments chemical systems non-canonically, potentially masking critical long-range interactions.
+As previously noted, the BRICS method reduces energy loss from breaking chemical bonds, offering more informative fragmentation for molecular modeling.
+The improvements of BRICS upon K-means have corroborated these findings.
+We further benchmarked LSR-MP against another prevalent framework for long-range interaction, incorporating a single global node to counteract information oversquashing.
+Our improvements on this framework further accentuate the efficacy and robustness of LSR-MP.